Preparing Your Home to Sell

 4. Repair & Update

-Make sure to take care of any items that are on the “honey do list” before you go on the market.
-Today’s Buyers expect a trouble-free home.
+Make sure to take care of any items that are on the “honey do list before you go on the market.
+Buyers will many times offer more for a trouble-free home.
 They want to buy a house, move in and start enjoying it right away.
 They don’t want to waste time and money fixing up the place.
-If you don’t repair your house, it will be seen as a fixer-upper and you will not be able to attract the right kind of Buyers, nor will you get the price you want for it.
+If you don’t repair your house, it will be seen as a fixer-upper and you will not be able to attract the right kind of buyers, nor will you get the price you want for it.
 Buyers, in an effort to protect themselves, will always inflate the actual cost of the repair.
-A simple fix that might cost you a hundred dollars, in a Buyers mind is a thousand.
-If they are first time home Buyers they especially don’t know the cost of repairs and are often times scared away by the fear of the unknown.
+A simple fix that might cost you a hundred dollars, in a buyer’s mind, is a thousand.
+If they are first time home buyers, they especially don’t know the cost of repairs and are often times scared away by the fear of the unknown.
 They also wonder what else there might be that they can’t see.
-You may even consider having a pre-inspection to ward off any potential concerns and address anything up front that may come up in an inspection.
-You can then advertise “worry free” inspections already done and go one step further by offering a home warranty.
-In today’s market, it is important to put to bed any objection.
-Fresh paint inside & out.
+Fresh paint inside and out.
 If your house hasn’t been painted in the last couple of years, you should consider painting and touch up inside where little fingers have cruised the walls and in baths where moisture has dulled the paint.
 Don’t forget the front door.
 Consider updating hardware on cabinetry and replacing the brass light fixtures.
-Today’s Buyer is extremely trendy.
+Today’s buyer is extremely trendy.

 Cleaning your house for sale goes well beyond dusting, mopping and vacuuming.
 Now that you have de-cluttered, it won’t be as hard to clean it.
-Clean it like you mean it.
-Examine every square inch of your house and restore it to as near-new condition.
-Consider this harsh reality; if something appears dirty or smells bad to you, it will be revolting to the Buyers!
-You want the Buyers to think that Mr. & Mrs. Clean live here.
+Clean it like you meant it.
+Examine every square inch of your house and restore it to as near-new condition as possible.
+Consider this harsh reality; if something appears dirty or smells bad to you, it will be revolting to the buyers!
+You want the buyers to think that Mr. and Mrs. Clean live here.
 Make sure to clean the windows and that the floors are clean, swept, and vacuumed.
-Bathrooms should be clean and free of mold & mildew.
+Bathrooms should be clean and free of mold and mildew.
 Replace old caulk.
-Clean faucets & fixtures.
+Clean faucets and fixtures.
 Make them shine!
 If you don’t have the time to clean, then you should hire a professional.
 It’s a smart investment.
-Open blinds and let that sunshine in.
-You’ve heard the term, “light sells”.
+Open blinds and let the sunshine in.
+You’ve heard the term “light sells.”
 It is very true.
 Penny pinching to save on utilities while trying to sell your home could cost you the sale.
 No one likes to enter dark dingy rooms.

-Once again, remember that you want the Buyers to see themselves in your house, not your kids & grandkids.
-It’s OK to have a few personal photos throughout the home or displayed nicely in an arrangement, but don’t overdo it.
+Once again, remember that you want the buyers to see themselves in your house, not your kids and grandkids.
+It’s OK to have a few personal photos throughout the home or displayed nicely in an arrangement, but don’t over do it.
 Remove wallpaper.
-The thing about wallpaper is that no one likes the same print and no one likes to take it down.
+Thing about wallpaper is that no one likes the same print and no one likes to take it down.
 There are professionals that can do it for you (worth every penny).
-Get rid of borders and try not to overdo your favorite “team” paraphernalia.
+Get rid of borders and try not to over do your favorite team paraphernalia.
 Consider professional staging.
 This is an excellent investment.
-Stagers know exactly how to make your home appeal to potential Buyers.
-They have no emotional attachment and are able to quickly transform your home and give it that “WOW” factor.
+Stagers know exactly how to make your home appeal to potential buyers. they have no emotional attachment and are able to quickly transform your home and give it that “WOW” factor.

-Give yourself a big pat on the back and sit back and let it happen!
-You can honestly say you have done everything you can do to prepare your house for the market.
+Give yourself a pat on the back and sit back and let it happen!
+You can honestly say you have done everything you can do to prepare your house on the market.
 I’ll take it from here!